mtrohman/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

 ### Conclusion

-Well, this is how "Password Hashing Tool" application has been developed with MVVM design pattern.
+Well, this is how "Password Hashing Tool" application is created with MVVM design pattern.
 This is one of the ways implementing MVVM design pattern in a project.
-Different developer might use different way of implementing the MVVM design pattern.
-If you _google_ around, there are a lot of resources about the implementation of MVVM design pattern available online, from the basic or simpler version to the advanced, large-scale development application.
+Different developer might use different approach in implementing the MVVM design pattern.
+If you _google_ around, there are a lot of resources about the implementation of MVVM design pattern available online, from the basic or simpler version to the advanced design, large-scale development application.

-You may [download the source code](https://github.com/heiswayi/SimpleOneWayHashing/archive/master.zip) for this "Password Hashing Tool" project from my [GitHub repo](https://github.com/heiswayi/SimpleOneWayHashing) to have a look on the source code.
+You may [download the source code](https://github.com/heiswayi/SimpleOneWayHashing/archive/master.zip) of the sample application used in this basic tutorial about developing WPF application using MVVM design pattern.
 It's much easier for you to understand how it works.
-I think the source code are explainable enough.
-If you want to implement MVVM in your first project, you may use this project source code as an example or you may reuse some of the code inside as the code snippets.
+I think the source code are well documented.
+If you are still beginner, you may use this project as a reference or you may reuse some of the code inside this project as the code snippets for your other projects.

 You also can start developing your own MVVM application with some [MVVM frameworks](https://catelproject.atlassian.net/wiki/display/CTL/MVVM+framework+comparison+sheet) that are available online and free.
 Have fun developing!